-Improved facilities provides opportunities for a shared space for all users which will increase diversity, bringing together people from all backgrounds to gain a better understanding of others.
+Improved facilities provides opportunities for increased diversity, bringing together people from all backgrounds to gain a better understanding of others.

 Disability Discrimination Order (NI) 2006

 20. Is there evidence to suggest that this policy would promote positive attitudes towards people with a disability?